 Since the SSTs are identical in Noah and OSU, it is reasonable that in some cases improved skill could be related to a longer soil moisture memory, which may differ between the ensembles.
-This requires that the AMIP simulations can produce reasonably accurate soil moisture estimates in some locations, as longer soil moisture memory in regions with poor soil moisture estimates do not improve the skill.
+This requires that the Atmospheric Model Intercomparison Project (AMIP) simulations can produce reasonably accurate soil moisture estimates in some locations, as longer soil moisture memory in regions with poor soil moisture estimates do not improve the skill.
 Our study, however, did not find any such regions.
-We have computed the soil moisture time lag correlation out to four months for the areas shown in Figure 11 (as well as other areas that are not shown).
+We have computed the soil moisture time lag correlation out to four months for the areas shown in Fig. 11 (as well as other areas that are not shown).
 The time lag correlation was computed for each of the three months in a given season and then averaged.

-In general there was not a clear relationship between the soil moisture time lag correlations and the skill (Figure 12).
+In general there was not a clear relationship between the soil moisture time lag correlations and the skill (Fig. 12).
 For example, in Scandinavia in SON, when Noah has higher skill, Noah also has a longer soil moisture memory than OSU.
 At first glance this suggests that the soil moisture memory might play a part in the higher skill with Noah in that region.
 However, in MAM Noah still has a longer memory, while OSU has the higher skill.
 In this region Noah has longer soil moisture memory regardless of skill.
-In the South-Central United States, the Sahel, and Central Africa (and Northern Australia, not shown) OSU generally has longer soil moisture memory, regardless of skill.
-The difference is clearly quite large in Central Africa.
+In the south-central United States, the Sahel, and central Africa (and northern Australia, not shown) OSU generally has longer soil moisture memory, regardless of skill.
 In the Sahel the other three seasons produce soil moisture memory that is similar in the two ensembles.
-In Northern China the soil moisture memory is very similar between the two ensembles, both having high values (not shown).
+In northern China the soil moisture memory is also very similar between the two ensembles, both having high values (not shown).
 These results suggest that soil moisture memory does not usually have a role in the difference in skill between the two ensembles; rather it tends to be a function of location.